ChengJN/tcloud-homepage/source/_posts/2016-04-07-Mingyuan-HDFS.md

 ---
 ![Mingyuan's talk](/2016/04/07/Mingyuan-HDFS/talk32.jpg)
 Title: A Tale of Two Erasure Codes in HDFS
-conference: FAST’15 (13th USENIX Conference on File and Storage Technologies)
+Conference: FAST’15 (13th USENIX Conference on File and Storage Technologies)